XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Get Accounts ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/accounts.js "Source")

-Retrieve information about the creation of new accounts in the Ripple Consensus Ledger.
+Retrieve information about the creation of new accounts in the XRP Ledger.

 #### Request Format ####